 You will also find taxi stands outside many train stations.
 Spencer Street Station is the main city station from which you can take trains to other parts of Victoria.

-The tram brings you to major attractions, shopping malls and arcades around the city and make connections with other public transport routes.
+The tram takes you past major attractions, shopping malls and arcades in and around the city, it helps you also make connections with other public transport routes.

 Other tram routes extend out into the suburbs.
 In fact, the Melbourne tram system is the fourth largest in the world.